 Cranes are distinguished from hoists, which can lift objects but cannot move them sideways.
 The design of overhead cranes varies widely according to their major operational specifications such as type of motion of the crane structure, weight, and type of the load, location of the crane, geometric features, operating regimes, and environmental conditions.

-Selecting the right type of overhead crane is critical to streamline workflow and maximize productivity.
-Many factors are taken into consideration which includes:
+Selecting the right type of overhead crane is critical to streamlining workflow and maximizing productivity.
+Many factors are taken into consideration which include: